Wiredcraft/test-backend/README.md

 *Note*: I had issues when putting strings in quotes.

 # Setting up
-Clone into a directory, afterwards you should run npm install in project root, then run mongod, node ./libs/dataGen.js (wait for completion), and then npm start.
+Clone into a directory, [install MongoDB](https://www.mongodb.com/download-center/enterprise), afterwards you should
+* cd to project root
+* Run npm install in project root
+* Run mongod to start MongoDB server
+* Execute node ./libs/dataGen.js to load data and test user for sign in(wait for completion)
+* Run npm start to start the server

 the dataGen.js will popluate the database with some Persons and create a User.